-Either way, I think it’s nice to have a “free” day every once in awhile!
+Either way, I think it’s nice to have a “free” day every week!

 The beauty of tackling your housework in this way is that you really can’t get “behind” in a sense that you would need to do 2 or 3 days worth of work in one day.